Oddant1/q2-epitope/epitope-instructions.md

 Then run q2-psea make-psea-table:

-`qiime psea make-psea-table --p-scores-file ./epitope-zscores/pepsirf-table.tsv --p-peptide-sets-file ./epitope-gmt/map.gmt --p-mapped-epitope-file ./epitope-map/mapped-epitope.tsv --p-species-taxa-file ./PV2species.tsv`
+`qiime psea make-psea-table --p-scores-file ./epitope-zscores/pepsirf-table.tsv --p-peptide-sets-file ./epitope-gmt/map.gmt --p-mapped-epitope-file ./epitope-map/mapped-epitope.tsv --p-species-taxa-file ./PV2species.tsv --p-pairs-file pairs.tsv --p-threshold 1 --output-dir make-psea-table-out`

 all other parameters set as desired/as would be necessary previously.
 The outputs will now be generated using per epitope data.
 The new enriched subtype outputs will be saved to the folder specified by the `--p-enriched-subtypes-dir` defaults to `./psea_enriched_subtypes_tables`.